Alton, Kansas: Climate

-Alton has a humid continental (Dfa) climate typical for the central Great Plains.
+Alton has a humid continental (Dfa/Dwa) climate typical for the central Great Plains.
+Its climate can also be considered humid subtropical (Cfa/Cwa) using the -3 °C isotherm.
 Summers are hot and often very humid, with heavy rain from thunderstorms not uncommon, whilst tornadoes are a frequent hazard and are often followed by heavy rainfall.
 Winter weather varies greatly from warm or even hot weather due to chinook winds to extreme cold when a North American High with very cold air moves southwards from Canada.
 The coldest temperature recorded in Alton was −31 F on December 23, 1989.

 One of the highest recorded temperatures in American history (and the highest in Kansas' recorded history) was recorded near Alton on July 24, 1936.
 On that day, the temperature maxed out at 121 °F. Only four states — California, Arizona, New Mexico and Nevada — have seen higher record temperatures.
-Alton's record April temperature of 106 F on April 23 1989 has been exceeded only by California, Arizona and Texas.
+Alton's record April temperature of 106 F on April 23, 1989, has been exceeded only by California, Arizona and Texas and tied by Nevada, Nebraska and Oklahoma.
+Nearby Hays holds the state record when it reached 107 °F (41.7 °C) the same day.
 Temperatures over 100 F are expected on 15.9 each year and 90 F on an average of 64.5 days per year.

 The lowest temperature ever recorded in Kansas was measured in Lebanon, which sits in the adjacent Smith County, only about 35 miles away.